GlassHeaded/GlassHeaded/README.md

 ##

-hi i ii.. i.. ok
+hi i ii.. i..

 c+h whenever

 sit with me whenever

 backshot(?) my pony whenever

-kiss my pony whenever
-INT me whenever (iwCare tho)
+int whenever (iwcare ok?)

+and yeah

 but about bmf uhh.. maybe try to int with me a bunch of time (wont work if you genuinely force yourself on me) until im trust and comfortable enough with u👀👀

+i have a partner uhh a child yes
+my partner GitHub is on my bio

+random stuff but i like Marina and the Diamonds👀👀 TFJ album is unskipable broo😭😂